material-motion/material-motion/specifications/replicator_controller.md

 **Duplicator API**: Provide an API for setting a replicator instance.

-The duplicator instance performs the actual replication.
+The replicator instance performs the actual replication.

-> Consider providing a default duplicator instance that performs a "best-effort" replication.
+> Consider providing a default replicator instance that performs a "best-effort" replication.

 Example pseudo-code:

     ReplicatorController {
-      var duplicator: Duplicator
+      var replicator: Duplicator
     }

 **Disable replication API**: Provide an API for disabling replication of specific elements.